Sudan: Darfur

-A letter dated 14 August 2006, from the executive director of Human Rights Watch found that the Sudanese government is both incapable of protecting its own citizens in Darfur and unwilling to do so, and that its militias are guilty of crimes against humanity.
+A 14 August 2006 letter from the executive director of Human Rights Watch found that the Sudanese government is both incapable of protecting its own citizens in Darfur and unwilling to do so, and that its militias are guilty of crimes against humanity.
 The letter added that these human-rights abuses have existed since 2004.
 Some reports attribute part of the violations to the rebels as well as the government and the Janjaweed.
 The U.S. State Department's human-rights report issued in March 2007 claims that "[a]ll parties to the conflagration committed serious abuses, including widespread killing of civilians, rape as a tool of war, systematic torture, robbery and recruitment of child soldiers."

 Over 2.8 million civilians have been displaced and the death toll is estimated at 300,000 killed.
 Both government forces and militias allied with the government are known to attack not only civilians in Darfur, but also humanitarian workers.
 Sympathisers of rebel groups are arbitrarily detained, as are foreign journalists, human-rights defenders, student activists and displaced people in and around Khartoum, some of whom face torture.
 The rebel groups have also been accused in a report issued by the U.S. government of attacking humanitarian workers and of killing innocent civilians.
 According to UNICEF, in 2008, there were as many as 6,000 child soldiers in Darfur.